 2. Less Caffeine Can Improve Sleep and Lower Anxiety

 Coffee is often the first thing suggested when someone is tired in the morning, especially after a long and restless night.
-However, caffeine is a powerful stimulant that can wreak havoc to your sleep, causing bouts of insomnia.
+However, caffeine is a powerful stimulant that can wreak havoc on your sleep, causing bouts of insomnia.
 Switching to decaf can help reduce insomnia that may be caused by too much caffeine, which will then improve your overall energy in the morning.
 Ditching caffeine can also help lower anxiety, especially in individuals that suffer from anxiety disorders.

 3. Decaf Coffee Contains the Same Antioxidants in Regular Coffee

 For those drinking coffee strictly for antioxidants, the switch to decaf should be an easy one because it still contains the same antioxidants as regular coffee.
 However, it should be noted that decaf has a slightly lower amount of these antioxidants, possibly due to the caffeine extraction process.
 Regardless, this means that those who have been chugging the world’s most used drug for health reasons can confidently switch to decaf.